SaiAkhilCheruvu/RISC-V_Reference_SoC_Tapeout_Program_by_VSD/Week 1/Day 1.md

 A testbench is a setup that applies stimulus (test vectors) to the design in order to verify and check its functionality.

+image

 This diagram shows the testbench setup with stimulus generation, design under test, and output observation.
 The design has primary inputs and outputs, while the testbench itself does not.

+## What is a Simulator?

+A simulator is a tool used to check if the RTL design adheres to the specification by simulating the behavior of the design.